Venturous Capital Grants

 • Normal director/designer/actor salaries and other regular production costs

-• Playwright royalty/compensation/travel/housing and other standard author expenses
+• Playwright travel, housing, or other standard author expenses

 • Enhanced design elements